nsxiv/nsxiv/README.md

 Please note, that these requires root privileges.
-By default, nsxiv is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/nsxiv" and the icon path will be "/usr/local/share/icons/hicolor/{size}/apps/nsxiv.png".
+By default, nsxiv is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/nsxiv", the `.desktop` entry will be "/usr/local/share/applications/nsxiv.desktop" and the icon path will be "/usr/local/share/icons/hicolor/{size}/apps/nsxiv.png".

 You can install nsxiv into a directory of your choice by changing this command to: